yogeshcoded/S3-SpringBootApp/README.md

 This application is packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.

 Clone this repository <br>
-Make sure you are using JDK 17 and Maven 3.x
+Make sure you are using JDK 17 and Maven 3.x  <br>
-You can build the project and run the tests by running mvn clean package Once successfully built, you can run the service by one of these two methods:
+You can build the project and run the tests by running mvn clean package  <br>
+Once successfully built, you can run the service by one of these two methods:

     java -jar target/S3IntegrationWithSpringBootApp-0.0.1-SNAPSHOT.jar